-Getting into the right training routine with all the option available can be tough for any beginner triathlete.
+Getting into the right training routine with all the options available can be tough for any beginner triathlete.
 Getting better and faster isn’t always about going up a hill, sweating it out for hours in the gym or dragging yourself out for a run 6 am in the morning.
 Exercise isn’t about draining you out but feeling energized this why I use Concept 2 Rowers to train on my off days.

 These rowers are the beast when it comes to cardio machines.
 Strength, stamina, muscle toning etc. they’re perfect for all.
 Here’s a little more about their benefits.